JXKun980/DKTST-for-MTD/README.md

 └── util.py
 ```

-- `/datasets`: Dataset files
+- `/datasets`: Dataset files.
-- `/models`: Trained models, each in its own folder
+- `/models`: Trained models, each in its own folder.
-- `/analysis_logs`: Output files from `analysis.py`
+- `/analysis_logs`: Output files from `analysis.py`.
-- `/test_logs`: Output files from `test.py`
+- `/test_logs`: Output files from `test.py`.
-- `environment.yml`: Conda environment specification file
+- `/scripts`: Utility scripts, call from the root directory of the project.
-- `/scripts`: Utility scripts, call from the root directory of the project
+- `/external`: Externally sourced scripts (not written as part of this project).
-- `/external`: Externally sourced scripts (not written by me)
+- `environment.yml`: Conda environment specification file.
-- `model.py`: Model definition
+- `model.py`: Model definition.
-- `test.py`: Testing script, required trained model, output by default saved to `/test_logs`, call `python test.py --help` for more details.
+- `test.py`: Testing script.
+A trained model is required before running this script.
+The outputs by default are saved to `/test_logs`.
+Call `python test.py --help` for more details.
-- `train.py`: Training script, models by default saved to `/models`, call `python train.py --help` for more details.
+- `train.py`: Training script.
+The trained models by default are saved to `/models` folder.
+Call `python train.py --help` for more details.
-- `analysis.py`: Analysis script, required `.csv` results from the `test.py` script, either print the test results in a condensed table format, or a graphic format.
+- `analysis.py`: Analysis script.
+This script requires the output CSV files from the `test.py` script to be created.
+This script either print the test results in a condensed table format, or a graphic format.
 Output by default saved to `/analysis_logs`.
-- `util.py`: Shared script
+- `util.py`: Shared script containing utility functions and class definitions.

 ## Usage